Camping at Blue Skies

-In early Spring, ticket request cards are usually mailed to every household on the Mail List.
-The completed ones we get back go into the Camping Pass Lottery.
-The deadline for adding yourself to the Blue Skies Lottery is April 4th.
+Ticket Request Emails go out to every household on the Mail List.
+Replies go into the Camping Pass Draw.
 If your request is pulled in the draw you can purchase a Weekend Camping Pass.
-We send many “sorry” emails to those whose cards were not pulled in the draw.
+We send many, many “sorry” emails to those whose request emails were not pulled in the draw.

 Before camping at Blue Skies, we recommend you come on a Day Pass to get the feel for what Blue Skies is all about.
-Day passes go on sale online and in a few ticket outlets on July 1st and some will be available on site.
-While here, sign up for the Mail List at the Info Booth.
-You can also get on the Blue Skies Mail List by emailing your contact information, including your name and postal address to
+Day passes will be available online and some will be available on site.
+You can get on the Blue Skies Mail List by emailing your contact information, including your name and postal address to

 Once you are on the Blue Skies Mail List, you need to keep your contact information up to date.
 If you ever want to drop off the Blue Skies Mail List, let us know at

 Trekking your gear in and out of the festival

 To lessen our impact on the Blue Skies site, cars are not allowed on site.
 When you arrive you will drive into the inner parking lot to unload – using one of our spiffy hand carts to bring your gear to your campsite.

 Please make sure to return the cart as quickly as possible.
 All those people in line behind you are waiting to get their stuff in too.